Skip to main content

 You will choose from three major areas of investigation:

-• Metabolic basis of health and diseases, where you will study the control of cellular and systemic metabolism
+• Metabolic basis of health and diseases in which you will study the control of cellular and systemic metabolism

-• Immunology and infectious diseases, where you will conduct laboratory research focused on infectious and immune-mediated diseases
+• Immunology and infectious diseases in which you will conduct laboratory research focused on infectious and immune-mediated diseases

-• Molecular and integrative physiological sciences, where you will investigate basic pathogenic mechanisms, adaptive stress responses, and other biological impacts on human health and disease.
+• Molecular and integrative physiological sciences in which you will investigate basic pathogenic mechanisms, adaptive stress responses, and other biological impacts on human health and disease.

 Examples of student projects include understanding the effect of Mycobacterium tuberculosis genetic and phenotypic diversity, defining how the liver responds to fasting and feeding using genetic mouse models, and understanding how pulmonary airway epithelial cells communicate through extracellular vesicles.